 You can see all of season 1 now on Netflix.
 It’s a well written mystery that will keep you interested.
 It was based on a book by Petra Hammesfahr.
 There were some logic gaps in the plot that I’m sure many mystery buffs will notice, but nothing that ruined the story.
 Cora’s troubled and abused past was the most compelling part of The Sinner.
 It affected her and all her relationships.

 The Sinner is a USA network production.
 Season 1 was meant to be a limited series of 8 episodes.
-Instead there will be another season, but about a different crime.
-The second season again stars Bill Pullman as Harry Ambrose.
-Carrie Coon joins the cast in season 2.
-It will begin airing on August 1 on USA.
-Jessica Biel, who is executive producer of the series, will continue that work behind the camera.
+Instead there was another season, but about a different crime.
+The second season again starred Bill Pullman as Harry Ambrose.
+Carrie Coon joined the cast in season 2.
+It also aired on USA.
+Jessica Biel, who is executive producer of the series, continued that work behind the camera in season 2.

 It’s so ironic.
 Jessica Biel found and produced an intriguing mystery series with a intense and complex part for herself.
-It became such a success it’s going to continue.
+It became such a success it continued.
 But with the male lead carrying it forward.